How To Choose the Right Kindle Keywords

 Next, go to their Amazon Best Seller Rank (ABSR), copy, and paste it into my Kindle Calculator.
 This calculator will convert the ABSR of a book or kindle into estimated sales that day.

-Now, if the three books ranking at the top of Amazon don’t make any money, or less than other keyword options of yours, you now know one of two things:
+If the three books ranking at the top of Amazon don’t make any money, or less than other keyword options of yours, you now know one of two things:

 - Not many people search for that keyword – thus, low sales